tomasbarroso2000/2022-daw-leic51d-g06/docs/frontend-report.md

 ## Introduction

-This document contains the relevant design and implementation aspects of the client application of the battleships game.
+This document contains the relevant design and implementation aspects of the client application of the Exploding Battleships game.

 ## Software organization